A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Cryptographic Properties of S-boxes and their Classification

-Similarly, a boolean mapping $S: F_2^n \rightarrow F_2^m$ is said to be $k^{th}$ order correlation immune (given $1 < k < n$) , if all its coordinate functions $\gamma \cdot S(\varkappa)$ are independent of the linear combinations in its input.
+Similarly, a boolean mapping $S: F_2^n \rightarrow F_2^m$ is said to be $k^{th}$ order correlation immune (given $1 < k < n$), if all its coordinate functions $\gamma \cdot S(\varkappa)$ are independent of the linear combinations in its input.
 So using (\ref{eq:7}), we can say that $S$ is $k$-order CI when \cite{mukherjee2021design}:-

-CI shows variant behaviour when an affine transformation is applied to $S$ \cite{carlet2021boolean}.
-For a good cryptographic sbox the lower is the order of CI the better.
+CI shows variant behavior when an affine transformation is applied to $S$ \cite{carlet2021boolean}.
+For a good cryptographic S-box the lower is the order of CI the better.
 CI shares an inverse relation with NL, hence if CI holds a lower order the value of NL will be high, and vice versa.